 When to Visit Barcelona

 Barcelona is blessed with a mediterranean climate consisting of mild winters and warm to hot summers.
 With average daily temperatures between 20˚ and 30˚ the most pleasant time of year for a Barcelona one day tour is from the beginning of May to the end of July.
-Visit earlier in late March or April, or later in September and October for better flights, car hire, travel insurance and hotel deals with quieter attractions and fewer queues.
+Visit earlier in late March or April, or later in September and into winter for better flights, car hire, travel insurance and hotel deals with quieter attractions and fewer queues.

 During the traditional holiday season of August, Barcelona sees temperatures in the mid 30˚s and long periods of increased humidity.
 Such conditions will inevitably make your 24 hours in Barcelona less comfortable, especially with all the other people who throng there in the height of summer!

 Unsurprisingly for a city of the stature of Barcelona, there are numerous accommodation options for all budgets for an overnight stay.
 The central Las Ramblas, Gothic Quarter and El Born districts are all popular locations to remain in the heart of the action.

 Our pick is the H10 Metropolitan Hotel with it’s 10 out of 10 location overlooking the Placa Catalunya in the heart of Barcelona.
 Add to that a very cool roof terrace complete with bar and pool, efficient staff and a relaxed vibe, and you’ll kickstart or end your day in Barcelona in the best possible way.

 How to Get Around Barcelona